-The Darwin-Jakarta-Singapore Cable (DJSC) is subsea cable connecting Australia (Perth, Darwin, Port Hedland, Christmas Island), Indonesia and Singapore.
+The Darwin-Jakarta-Singapore Cable (DJSC) system is subsea cable connecting Australia (Perth, Darwin, Port Hedland, Christmas Island), Indonesia and Singapore.

 DJSC, ASC and NWCS are owned and operated by Australian operator Vocus.